-In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), Autism SA lodged its annual compliance report with the Workplace Gender Equality Agency (Agency) on 25 June 2014.
-The report is avialble to download here.
+In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), Autism SA lodged its 2017 annual compliance report with the Workplace Gender Equality Agency (Agency) on 7 June 2017.
+The report is available to download here.

 Ms Jenny Karavolos